livecode.com

 Create the LiveCode file that handles the AJAX request

-In the autocomplete folder, next to the other files including index.htm, create a file called "autocomplete.lc".
-This will replace the file "rpc.php".
+In the same folder, create a file called "autocomplete.lc".
 Edit this with a text editor, and place the following LiveCode script into it:

 <?lc